L-E-R-O/fivem_lero_ultra_realistic_vehicle_damage/README.md

 Traditional damage systems are boring.
 They just reduce a number and maybe smoke a bit. **Boring!** 😴

 This system brings **drama** to your server:
 - That fender bender?
-Your engine is now slowly dying.
+Your engine health drops immediately.
 - Crashed into a wall?
 Better limp to a mechanic before total failure!
 - Got shot?
 Hope you like walking!
 - Oil running low?
 That repair won't hold for long...